sarin-wilfred/ms-account-service/README.md

 1. Import the project from github.
 2. Run the docker compose to install containers for postgres and pgAdmin.
 3. Run maven clean install to generate the mapstruct java files.
-4. Enable annotation processing inntellij idea (for lombock).
+4. Enable annotation processing in intellij idea (for lombock).
 5. Run the Application main class from intellij idea.

 Technologies used: - Java, spring-boot, mapstruct(for mapping), maven, postgres, h2-DB(for testing) liquibase.